wdhdev/dev-website/README.md

 # Developer Website
-A portfolio which displays all of my coding projects and skills.
+A website which displays all of my coding projects and skills.

 ## Link
 https://williamharrison.dev